What Is History? Introducing History to Kids

 What is History?

-History is the story of people on the planet.
+History is the story of the people on our planet.
 It is the human story.
 The story of everything that people have ever done since recognizable humans first evolved between 150,000 and 200,000 years ago.

 It is the story of changing human cultures, politics, lifestyles, beliefs and creativity.